100 Amp vs. 200 Amp Panel: Boosting Your Home’s Electrical Performance

 Household habits and occupancy patterns

-Taking these factors into account will guide you in selecting an electrical panel that supports both current and future demands efficiently.
+Considering these factors will help you choose an electrical panel that meets both current and future needs effectively.

 A 100-amp panel typically suffices for smaller homes or those with minimal electrical needs.
-Meanwhile, a 200-amp panel benefits larger homes that require more circuits and power.
-This increased capacity supports modern appliances and future expansions.
+Meanwhile, a 200 amp distribution panel benefits larger homes that require more circuits and power for advanced electrical needs.
+This increased capacity supports modern appliances and future expansions and helps prevent breaker trips caused by overloaded circuits.

 When comparing the two panel types, consider the following: